 - Which countries are part of the Patent Law Treaty?

 There are 60 member nations.
 This includes the United States, the European Union, other European nations, and many more.

 - Can I apply for a patent in more than one country?

 Yes!
 With just one application, one fee, and one examination, you may receive a patent in multiple countries.

 If you need help understanding the Patent Law Treaty you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.